-People often say that ya can’t have too much of a good thing, but when it comes to guns, that’s definitely not true.
+People often say that you can’t have too much of a good thing, but when it comes to guns, that’s definitely not true.
 Unless you’re playing 99 Crystals of course, as the selection of firearms in this game is overwhelmingly awesome (and a tad random).
-Shotgun flamethrowers, assault rifle rocket launchers and more, all customizable; shoot first, ask questions later.
+Shotgun flamethrowers, assault rifle rocket launchers and more, all of which are customizable – shoot first, ask questions later.

-To fit the low threat level, your arsenal is also rather limited at the beginning of each run, forcing you to fend for yourself with a meager pistol and a much more interesting assault rifle.
-Ain’t long before you gain access to fun stuff like sniper rifles, shotguns, flamethrowers, uzis and such though, and every few levels, you’ll be able to customize the lot.
+To fit the low threat level, your arsenal is also rather limited at the beginning of each run, forcing you to fend for yourself with a meagre pistol and a much more interesting assault rifle.
+It isn’t long before you gain access to fun stuff like sniper rifles, shotguns, flamethrowers, uzis and such though, and every few levels, you’ll be able to customize the lot.

 Staying in control amidst all the action, dodging enemies left and right, would have been rather tricky… if not for the fact that your character has a jetpack with unlimited fuel!
 That’s right – fly around the level to your heart’s content.
 Do keep an eye on that health bar at the top though, because while hearts can be replenished, that feat requires the annihilation of quite a few enemies.